 - In a large mixing bowl, mash the bananas well.
 Add the sugar and oil and mix well.

 - Add the milk and vanilla and mix till combined.

 - Fold in the flour mixture until just combined, do not over-mix.
 Fold in the chocolate chips.
 The batter will be thick but spreadable.

 - Spoon the batter into the loaf tin and smooth the top, sprinkling on more chocolate chips if you like.

-- Bake for 25 to 30 minutes until a toothpick inserted in the center comes out clean or with a few moist crumbs, but no wet batter.
+- Bake for 50 minutes or until a toothpick inserted in the center comes out clean or with a few moist.crumbs, but no wet batter.
 Cover the top loosely with foil in the last 10 minutes of baking if the top is browning too quickly.